Help Needed: Stoma Appliance Leaking, Seeking Advice

 Rule of thumb-

-If you have a soft flabby belly or jelly belly, then use a hard appliance.
+If you have a soft flabby belly or jelly belly, then use a hard appliance

 If you have a hard belly then use a soft appliance.

-Examples of hard appliances are typically two pieces, some with convexity.
+Examples of hard appliances are typically two pieces, some with convexity

-For a retracted stoma that tends to leak, you must have a convex appliance.
-I also recommend using an Eakin Ring (Convatec).
-Usually, also put this person in a belt.
+For a retracted stoma, that tends to leak-you must have a convex appliance.
+I also recommend using an eakin Ring (convatec).
+Usually also put this person in a belt.
 Often use a hernia belt.
-Some folks will get an abdominal binder and cut a hole in the binder for the pouch to come out of.
+Some folks will get an abdominal binder, and cut a hole in the binder for the pouch to come out of.

 You must put the ring on the appliance before putting it on your body.
 The ring will rest around the stoma and form an extra strong border.
 The correct process to apply the ring is to first press down the edges to the flange, pinching the edges to close them tight.
-Like you are squeezing the edges together, so no stool can get between the ring and the appliance.
+Like you are squeezing the edges to-gether, so no stool can get inbetween the ring and the appliance.

-I do not like to suggest using skin prep unless there is skin breakdown.
+I do not like to suggest using skin prep, unless there is skin breakdown.

 These new products do not really require any skin prep.

-If all else fails, you can use stoma glue or stoma bond.
-This is a product I use often with urostomies.
-Again, I do not like to use this on ileostomy or colostomy unless REALLY nothing else will work.
+If all else fails you can use stoma glue or stoma bond.
+This is a product I use often with Urostomies.
+Again, I do not like to use this on Ileostomy or Colostomy unless REALLY nothing else will work.
 It is hard on the skin.

 Hope this helps some.
 Kbear